 These were easy to make.
 We had the ingredients on hand (except for the candy canes — I had to run up to the co-op for those, but let’s face it, it’s a mile from my house and I’m there almost daily it seems!), and it was fun for both the 3-year-old and 10-year-old participants.

 I didn’t take down measurements, though this one isn’t tough to figure out.

-- 1 bag Glutino or Snyder's gluten free pretzel sticks (you could also use small pretzels)
+- 1 bag Glutino or Snyder's gluten-free pretzels

 - 1 bag Enjoy Life chocolate chips